-How are your dog beds made?
+How and where are your dog beds made?

 Are you going to make a square shape or pillow dog bed at some point?